konrad/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

 already mentioned above is `ls`.
 It simply lists the content of a folder.
 If you call it without any argument is will show the content of the current folder.
-Using `ls` we want to get a rough overview how common Unix file system tree looks like and learn how to address files and folders.
+Using `ls` we want to get a rough overview how a common Unix file system tree looks like and learn how to address files and folders.
 The root folder of a systems starts with `/`.
 Call

     $ ls /